treasure-data/treasure-boxes/id_unification/README.md

 ```
 td wf start id_unification id_unification --session now
 ```
+Alternately, you could do the same on web console.

 ### 6. Check Result

 Result can be found in a new table source_dataset_unified.

+Then you need to check table source_dataset_loop_steps.
+It would be a good result if the last several lines of loops have same rows count, what means the result has 100% accuracy.
+If not, please consider a greate number setup to parameter "loops". (min.5 ~ max.80)

 # Q&A

+Q: I have a source table with more than 3 id columns, how to use this workflow ?

+Q: How long will the workflow run ?

+Q: How big should I configure the parameter "loops" ?